 By the end of her electoral term, Amelie aims to have improved two major topics: firstly, the broadband infrastructure in Austria.
 It is still patchy, especially in the countryside, thus, acting as a barrier to not only high-tech start-ups but also traditional ventures.
 The new government has included this request into their programme and Amelie hopes that this goal will be achieved very soon.
 The second major goal for her term is the improvement of supply of skilled labour.

 Success for Amelie means to have a job which allows her to lead a nice life – not only from a monetary perspective but also in a way where she enjoys working and can grow with the tasks.
 On bad days, Amelie’s “pick-me-up” is meeting friends who work in totally unrelated fields.
 She appreciates talking about something that is not related at all to her job.
 It helps her put everything into perspective again.

 “Get out there, ladies!
 Go to events, try to meet people, and talk about your idea.
 I know it is sometimes difficult to share your idea with strangers because you are scared you might get copied.
 But you need to get feedback and get a feeling for the market.
 Only if people know about you and your product can they help.”

 Furthermore, aspiring entrepreneurs should forget about the romanticized image of the start-up scene.
 Being an entrepreneur is not a nine to five job.
 If your priority is to dedicate more time to your private life, founding will not be the perfect match for you.
 It is a lot of work, but it is definitely worth it.”

 Amelie Gross is the owner of Inkasso Merkur, a debt collection agency in Salzburg, Austria.
-Since 2017, she has been the head of the Junge Wirtschaft Austria (Junior Chamber of Commerce), an association representing the interests of young entrepreneurs.
+From 2017 to 2019, she was the head of the Junge Wirtschaft Austria (Junior Chamber of Commerce), an association representing the interests of young entrepreneurs.